RuiFilipeCampos/MontyCarlo/README.md

 # MontyCarlo

+## What is MontyCarlo?

 Monty Carlo is a Python module that simulates the propagation and effects of ionizing radiation (photons, electrons and positrons with 1keV < E < 1GeV) in matter of homogeneous density, filling CSG models.

 ## Instalation